RightQuick-Data/sql-data-warehouse-project/README.md

 - **3. Data Modeling:** Developing fact and dimension tables: optimised for analytical queries.
 - **4. Analytics a Reporting:** Creating SOL-based reports and dashboards for actionable insighs.

+This repository is an excellent resource for professionals and students looking to showcase expertise in:

+- SQL Development
+- Data Architecture
+- Data Engineering
+- ETL Pipline Developer
+- Data Modeling
+- Data Analytics

 ---